 Two years’ work experience as a Patient Care Technician or Rehabilitation Technician, or Physical Therapy Assistant background.

-This is a 20 hour a week position; Monday – Saturday.
-Day shifts, availability required.
+This is a 40 hour a week position; Monday – Friday 2:00 pm to 10:30 pm.
 Job Schedule may fluctuate per patient and department needs.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.